 Rendering Quality Settings

-Under the Image tab the Auto Contrast setting is disabled by default, allowing you to adjust the strength of the Highlights and Shadows in your render.
+Under the Image tab of the Visual Settings dialog the Auto Contrast setting is disabled by default, allowing you to adjust the strength of the Highlights and Shadows in your render.
 Enabling Auto Contrast will hide these sliders and apply optimal contrast to the image.

-Enscape has a Safe Frame feature, and this can be found and enabled under the Enscape Setting’s Capture tab.
+Enscape has a Safe Frame feature, and this can be found in Enscape’s viewport toolbar.

 Safe Frame enabled

-In the following screenshot, the resolution was set to a custom resolution of 400×400.
+In the following screenshot, as way of an example, the Resolution is set to a Custom: 500×2000.

 Preview when Safe Frame is enabled

-If you’d like to post-process your image in, for example, Photoshop, or incorporate your rendering into a photograph, a very useful tool is the Export Object-ID, Material-ID and Depth Channel checkbox in the ‘Capture’ settings tab.
+If you’d like to post-process your image in, for example, Photoshop, or incorporate your rendering into a photograph by including a transparent background, a very useful tool is the Export Object-ID, Material-ID and Depth Channel checkbox in the ‘Capture’ settings tab.

 Export Object-ID, Material-ID and Depth Channel in Enscape

-When active, this will tell Enscape to export essentially four renderings at once each time a render is being made – the rendered image as seen in the Enscape window itself, a second and third rendering that assigns a distinctive color to each object (Object-ID), material (Material-ID), and a fourth one that’s graded from white to black, depending on the distance from the camera (Depth Channel):
+When active, Enscape will export four images for each image or View – the rendered image as seen in the Enscape window itself, a second image that’s graded from white to black, depending on the distance from the camera (Depth Channel) and third and fourth rendering that assigns a distinctive color to each object (Object-ID), material (Material-ID), :

 From left to right: the normal image render, the Depth (or Alpha Channel) render, the Material-ID render, and the Object-ID